reeenatamc/ACORDES/README.md

 ## 📝 Project Description

-**CHORDS** is a web application developed with the goal of democratizing music creation through artificial intelligence.
+**ACORDES** is a web application developed with the goal of democratizing music creation through artificial intelligence.
 It uses the [AudioCraft](https://github.com/facebookresearch/audiocraft) model —specifically MusicGen— to generate musical compositions from textual descriptions.
 The entire process runs **locally**, without relying on cloud services or third-party platforms.

 This project is built with **Python 11**, leveraging its performance capabilities, modern syntax, and compatibility with cutting-edge libraries.